Dave-team/Knowledge-base/Relationships.md

 - Share your life with other friends
 - Put yourself in her shoes.
 How much care do I show?
 How well do I listen to her concerns?
 How well do I support her?
 How much love do I show her?
 How significant do I make her feel?
 How much does he love you and how certain are you that he’s going to stay and love you?
 How much desire, surprise, playfulness does he bring home to you that you don’t expect?
 How much are you growing together?
 How much do you feel like he is trying to contribute to you?
 So score yourself on these points and you’re left with how Cisem feels in the relationship.
 Put yourself in her shoes - what would you do in this case?
 - What do I bring to the other person?
 Why would she want to be a part of my life?
+- Attend to the little things.
+Attend to little kindnesses and courtesies

 ## General
 - The only thing we control is our contribution to the relationship.
 Keep working on making things better and being the best version of yourself.